 Normally the DSL will seek to discuss any concerns about a pupil with their parent in the event of a concern, suspicion or disclosure.
-However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's MASH.
+However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from the Child Help, Advice and Duty Service.